kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 keywords: setup, getting started
 last_updated: August 10, 2016
 tags: [getting-started, graql]
-summary: "This document will teach you how to set up a Grakn environment, start it up and load an example dataset to make a query using our query language, Graql."
+summary: "This document will teach you how to set up a Grakn environment, start it up and load a simple example."
 sidebar: documentation_sidebar
 permalink: /documentation/get-started/setup-guide.html
 folder: documentation